 Yes, you can.

-You are allowed to use an indication of source that belongs to the public domain, provided that it is not misleading (see Question 6).The fact that an indication of source is part of a registered trade mark does not prevent other people from using the indication or source.
+You are allowed to use an indication of source that belongs to the public domain, provided that it is not misleading (see Can anyone use an indication of source?).The fact that an indication of source is part of a registered trade mark does not prevent other people from using the indication or source.
 Use of the registered trade mark, however, remains exclusively the right of its owner.

 Wine appellations are protected under the Ordinance of 14 November 2007 on Viticulture and the Importation of Wine (SR 916.140, available in German, French and Italian).
 This ordinance defines the terms controlled appellations of origin (AOCs), local wines ("vins de pays") and table wines.
 The Federal Office of Agriculture (FOAG) maintains a register, available in German, French and Italian, at federal level of Swiss AOCs, which is based on cantonal legislation.